Morocco Jewish Heritage tour-Morocco kosher tour package:

 After Exploring the Jewish Mellah & Quarter, we drive to Volubilis Roman ruins, known also as Walili one of the best archeological sites in Morocco, Here you will have an hour-long guided tour to discover the site before we head to Fes overnight.

 4th day: Fes Historical Tour of UNESCO World Heritage Sites & Jewish Heritage Sites

 Due to Its medieval Jewish history, Fes is definitely a must-see city for Jewish tours in Morocco.
-It was known as the home for Rabbi Isaac Alfasi, a famous Talmudist, considered the first fundamental work in halakhic literature.
+It was known as the home for Rabbi Isaac Alfasi, a famous Talmudist, considered the first fundamental work in Halakhic literature.

 During your Jewish heritage tour in Fes, you get to explore the Mallah, the palace, the medieval universities, the museums, and cemeteries with a visit to the synagogue.
-Our local guide in Fes will introduce you to the history and the culture of Jewish and Moroccans along with the important Jewish sites.
+Our local guide in Fes will introduce you to the history and the culture of Jews and Moroccans along with the important Jewish sites.

 Overnight in a Riad in Fes Medina.